American International Group Inc Annual Shareholders Meeting Tra

 Rose Marie E. Glazer - American International Group, Inc. - VP, Corporate Secretary & Deputy General Counsel

 Good morning.
-I am Rose Marie Glazer, Senior Vice President, Corporate Secretary and Deputy General Counsel of AIG, and I welcome you to the Annual Meeting of Shareholders for 2020.
-Joining me is Doug Steenland, Chairman of the AIG Board of Directors; and Brian Duperreault, AIG's Chief Executive Officer.
+I am Rose Marie Glazer, Senior Vice President, Corporate Secretary and Deputy General Counsel of AIG, and I welcome you to the Annual Meeting of Shareholders for 2021.
+Joining me is Brian Duperreault, AIG's Executive Chair; and Peter Zaffino, AIG's President and Chief Executive Officer.

-Our thoughts go out to everyone joining us today who has been affected by COVID-19.
-We hope that you all remain safe and healthy as we navigate this unprecedented global event together.
-For the safety and well-being of our shareholders and employees, we determined not to hold a physical in-person meeting this year, but we are pleased to be able to host our meeting virtually, which allows us to be more inclusive and reach a greater number of our shareholders.
-Our team is working remotely, so we are each joining you this morning from different locations.

 American International Group Inc Annual Shareholders Meeting Transcript